Christer Fuglesang: Career

 In 1996, ESA selected Fuglesang to train as a mission specialist for NASA Space Shuttle missions.
 He joined the Mission Specialist Class at NASA Johnson Space Center, Houston, in August 1996, and qualified for flight assignment as a mission specialist in April 1998.

 From May to October 1998, he resumed training at TsPK on Soyuz-TM spacecraft operations for de-docking, atmospheric re-entry and landing.
 He was awarded the Russian Soyuz Return Commander certificate, which qualifies him to command a three-person Soyuz capsule on its return from space.

 In October 1998, he returned to NASA and was assigned technical duties in the Station Operations System Branch of the NASA Astronaut Office, working on Russian Soyuz and Progress transfer vehicles.
 Later he worked as prime Increment Crew Support Astronaut for the second International Space Station expedition crew.
 Fuglesang also continued with some scientific work and was involved with the SilEye experiment which investigated light flashes in astronauts' eyes on Mir between 1995 and 1999.
 This work is continuing on the International Space Station (ISS) with the Alteino and ALTEA apparatuses.
 He has also initiated the DESIRE project to simulate and estimate the radiation environment inside ISS.

 Missions

 STS-116

 Fuglesang at work, floating through a hatch on Space Shuttle Discovery during flight on day two of Mission STS-116.

 Fuglesang's first spaceflight mission was as a mission specialist on STS-116 in 2006, an assembly and crew-rotation mission to the International Space Station.
 This flight was called the Celsius Mission by ESA in recognition of Anders Celsius, the Swedish 18th-century astronomer who invented the Celsius temperature scale.
+The original iteration of STS-116 was planned to launch in July 2003, utilizing Space Shuttle Atlantis, but the mission was postponed for more than three years due to the Space Shuttle Columbia disaster and the subsequent multi-year grounding of the fleet by the Bush administration.
+When STS-116 launched at last in December 2006, it did so with a modified crew complement aboard Space Shuttle Discovery, with Fuglesang retained as mission specialist.